 Please don’t do the thing where you think – – ok, but where do I start, what goal should I pick, is the goal good enough, what if I can’t achieve it.

 At some point, you have to make a decision to stop the runaway thoughts and focus on achieving the goal.
 You can acknowledge the thoughts and then actively decide to let them go because they don’t serve you.

 Create confidence-building rituals.

 I love my morning magic time.
-5:00am is the time where I can sit and focus on nurturing my creativity and doing the work I was meant to do.
+5:00 am is the time when I can sit and focus on nurturing my creativity and doing the work I was meant to do.
 My mornings are exactly the same every single day.

-Grab phone and pee.
-While peeing I read this quote (which is saved as an image on my phone), “I am that, I am.
+Grab my phone and pee.
+While peeing I read this quote (which is saved as an image on my phone), “I am that I am.
 I accept everything that I am and everything that I’m not.”

 Then before I finish my morning magic time (because the kids are waking up) I either read The Invitation by Oriah Mountain Dreamer or Our Deepest Fear by Marianne Williamson.

 Then the kids wake up.
 My day starts with nurturing my soul.
 Writing for me is the most creative thing I can do and it fulfills me.

 What fulfills you?
 Do that first thing in the morning without compromise.

 Try this: Set the alarm for 15 minutes earlier.
 Get up and do one action that nurtures you.
 Don’t do anything else until that one action is complete.
 You will get to a point where this time of day becomes ritualized.